WolframResearch/wolfram-library-link-rs/docs/Maintenance.md

 ```

 The [`scripts/generate_versioned_bindings.rs`](../scripts/generate_versioned_bindings.rs)
-script (invoked using `$cargo make gen-bindings`) can be used to quickly generate bindings
+script (invoked using `$ cargo make gen-bindings`) can be used to quickly generate bindings
 for the current platform.
 The new bindings will automatically be placed in the appropriate
 sub-directory, and should be commited to this repository.
 The script will need to be run
 on each supported platform.